noschinl/cyp/README.md

 ```
 QED
 ```
-An induction proof is introduced by the line
+A proof by structural induction is introduced by the line
 ```
 Proof by induction on <type> <var>
 ```